moses-alexander/sat-solver-rec-backtracking/README.md

-# sat-solver-rec-backtracking

-a recursive backtracking SAT solver, written in Rust.
+# a recursive backtracking SAT solver, written in Rust.